Talking about Suicide with Children

 Is it okay to talk about suicide with my child?

+Talking to children about suicide, is this necessary?
 This question gets asked every so often in my office by nervous parents who suspect their child may be depressed.
-The short answer, absof#$knlutely YES. ❗️It is definitely okay to talk about suicide with children.❗️As far as age-wise, I started talking about a tough day and how I had to go to the ER because of a suicidal patient.
-My kids overheard and asked about suicide.
-My 6-year-old was puzzled but I just told him this:
+The short answer, YES.
+It is definitely okay to talk about suicide with children.

 If you ever feel so sad or have thoughts about death or dying, please come to me so I can be there for you.